akka/akka-http-quickstart-java.g8/docs/src/main/paradox/index.md

 The example is implemented in the following three source files:

-* `QuickstartServer.scala` -- contains the main class which sets-up and all actors, it runs the Akka HTTP `routes`.
+* `QuickstartServer.java` -- contains the main class which sets-up and all actors, it runs the Akka HTTP `routes`.
-* `UserRoutes.scala` -- contains Akka HTTP `routes` that the Server will serve.
+* `UserRoutes.java` -- contains Akka HTTP `routes` that the Server will serve.
-* `UserRegistryActor.scala` -- implements the actor that handles registration.
+* `UserRegistryActor.java` -- implements the actor that handles registration.
-* `JsonSupport.scala` -- converts the JSON data from requests into Scala types and from Scala types into JSON responses.
+* `UserRegistryMessages.java` -- wth UserRegistryActor specific messages.

 First, let's dissect the backend logic.